 Halifax Travel Guide

-Halifax is the provincial capital of Nova Scotia and also serves as the centre of commerce for the whole of Atlantic Canada.
-It is sited opposite its twin city of Dartmouth, across the Bedford Basin, on the second-largest natural harbour in the world (the largest is Sydney, Australia), and has long been an important maritime centre.
-Halifax Harbour extends for 10 miles (16km) and is home to North America's oldest yacht club, Northwest Arm.
-Two toll bridges span the harbour and a passenger ferry connects Halifax and Dartmouth.
+Halifax is the provincial capital of Nova Scotia, and serves as the centre of commerce for Atlantic Canada.
+It sits on one of the largest natural harbours in the world and has long been an important maritime centre.

 Become our Halifax Travel Expert

 We are looking for contributors for our Halifax travel guide.
 If you are a local, a regular traveller to Halifax or a travel professional with time to contribute and answer occasional forum questions, please contact us.